siddarthacharya/Django-auth/README.md

-# Django AuthSystem - Role-Based Authentication
+# Django AuthSystem - Role-Based Authentication & Medical Blog

-A complete Django authentication system with role-based user management supporting **Patient** and **Doctor** user types.
-Built with Django 5.2.4 and SQLite3, featuring a clean interface using raw HTML and CSS.
+A complete Django authentication system with **Patient** and **Doctor** user roles, extended with a medical blog platform where doctors can create categorized blog posts (with draft feature) and patients can browse published posts.

+Built with Django 5.2.4, MySQL, and a JavaScript frontend of your choice.

 ## 🚀 Features